Yamanaka-Lab-TUAT/DNN-NMT/README.md

 -----
 <a id="1"></a>
 ## Description
-The Deep Neural Network-based Numerical Material Test (DNN-NMT) project provides the neural network (NN) structure (named DNN-2D [1]), the training parameters and the datasets for estimating biaxial stress-strain curves of aluminum alloy sheets from a pole figure image of crystallographic texture.
+The Deep Neural Network-based Numerical Material Test (DNN-NMT) project provides the neural network (NN) structure (named DNN-2D), the training parameters and the datasets for estimating biaxial stress-strain curves of aluminum alloy sheets from a pole figure image of crystallographic texture.
 The NN provided in this project can be used on <a href="https://dl.sony.com/ja/app/">Neural Network Console</a> (NNC) developed by Sony Network Communications Inc.<br>

 ## Publications
 1. K. Koenuma, A. Yamanaka, Ikumu Watanabe and Toshihiko Kuwabara, "Estimation of texture-dependent stress－strain curve and r-value of aluminum alloy sheet using deep learning", Journal of Japan Society for Technology of Plasticity, Vol. 61 No. 709 (2020), pp. 48-55. (in Japanese) <a href="https://doi.org/10.9773/sosei.61.48">doi.org/10.9773/sosei.61.48</a>
-2. A. Yamanaka, R. Kamijyo, K. Koenuma, I. Watanabe and T. Kuwabara, "Deep neural network approach to estimate biaxial stress-strain curves of sheet metals", in preparation
+2. A. Yamanaka, R. Kamijyo, K. Koenuma, I. Watanabe and T. Kuwabara, "Deep neural network approach to estimate biaxial stress-strain curves of sheet metals", Materials & Design, (2020), in print. <a href="https://doi.org/10.1016/j.matdes.2020.108970">https://doi.org/10.1016/j.matdes.2020.108970</a>

 ## Contens
 1. [Description](#1)